scikit-hep/hist/README.md

 - Extended Histogram features:
   - `.density()` computes the density as an array
+  - `.profile(remove_ax)` can convert a ND COUNT histogram into a (N-1)D MEAN histogram

+- New modules
+  - `intervals` supports frequentist coverage intervals

 - Notebook ready: Hist has gorgeous in-notebook representation.
   - No dependencies required